๐Ÿ”‹College Physics I โ€“ Introduction

 4. An ice skater spinning with arms extended pulls her arms in tight.
 Explain what happens to her angular velocity, moment of inertia, and rotational kinetic energy using the relevant formulas.

-5. If an FRQ gives you a rotating system with no external torques and asks about the final state after an internal change, which conservation law applies and which formula would you set up?
+5. A rotating system has no external torques, and something changes internally.
+Which conservation law applies, and which formula would you set up?